japanese-document/lit/src/composition-component.md

 ## 良いコンポーネントとは

-画面の一部分をコンポーネントに分割する判断基準があると良いでしょう。
-下記の5つの条件のうち1つでもあてはまるならコンポーネントを作成することをお勧めします。

-* 固有のステートがある。
-* 固有のテンプレートがある。
+When deciding how to break up functionality, there are several things that help identify when to make a new component.
+A piece of UI may be a good candidate for a component if one or more of the following applies:

+* It has its own state.
+* It has its own template.
 * It's used in more than one place, either in this component or in multiple components.
 * It focuses on doing one thing well.
 * It has a well-defined API.

 Reusable controls like buttons, checkboxes, and input fields can make great components.
 But more complex UI pieces like drawers and carousels are also great candidates for componentization.